 How Does a Chapter 13 Bankruptcy Affect Student Loan Payments?

-A Chapter 13 bankruptcy can affect student loan payments in the following ways:
+When it comes to Chapter 13 bankruptcy and student loans, your payments can be affected in the following ways:

 • It can reduce your monthly payments.
 Chapter 13 bankruptcy will base your debt payments on your disposable income.
 You’ll make payments to your appointed trustee, who will distribute these payments among your various creditors.
 Depending on the terms of the plan, your student loan payments may go down substantially.